The Belfast Incident: Harmless Fun/Electro House/Pampelona Bulls

 T’was indeed another fine night of chaos and carnage, liberally sprinkled with the best sort of mischief: unintentional, avoidable, dangerous, and, ultimately, without arrest.

-One Response to “The Belfast Incident: Harmless Fun/Electro House/Pampelona Bulls”
+One response to “The Belfast Incident: Harmless Fun/Electro House/Pampelona Bulls”

-1. lee lee says:
+1. Avatar lee lee says:

 So many good metaphors here… my favorite, though, is “ate afternoon sunrays of the Serengeti” being compared to projectile vomit.
 Beautiful, 4-sure.
 I must visit Belfast at some point.
 Like, in my next life…